Loving-Studios/RGSEngine/README.md

 ## 🎯 Frustum Culling & Optimization

 The engine implements optimizations to ensure performance:
 - **Frustum Culling:** Objects outside the camera's viewing frustum are discarded from the render pipeline.
+Their boxes can still be seen marked in red.
+If we do not select a camera, frustum culling is from the editor's view.
+When selecting a camera, the frustum is seen from that camera, thus allowing us to have more cameras and see from each one without forcing any by code.
 - **Octree Acceleration:** An Octree structure is used to partition the space, significantly speeding up spatial queries like Frustum Culling and Mouse Picking by avoiding iterating over every object in the scene.

 ---